Deimante/HashtagStreamDK/README.md

 ## Setup
 To run this project, do this:
 1. Set up a Twitter developer account.
-1.1 Save the access token and the access token secret - they will be used to get access to Twitter API by the application.
+2. Save the api_key, api_secret_key access, access_token and access_token_secret in own "keys.py" file - they will be used to get access to Twitter API by the application.
-2. Register to a Databricks community edition platform.
+3. Register to a Databricks community edition platform.
-2.1 Set up a new cluster.
+4. Set up a new cluster.
+5. Import the files to your Databricks workspace: your own keys.py, and the two source files from this repo: "tweetStream clean.dbc" and "sparkStreaming.dbc"
+6. Run the two imported notebooks.

 ## Part 1: Start the stream

-The notebook "tweetStream clean" contains the code to set up the connection to Twitter and a TweetListener class which specifies what happens once Twitter sends the tweets.
+The notebook "tweetStream clean.dbc" contains the code to set up the connection to Twitter and a TweetListener class which specifies what happens once Twitter sends the tweets.

 ### 1.1 Set up the connection to Twitter